Laika come home

 ~Cosmo

-There are statues and stamps honouring Laika’s ultimate sacrifice to the future of space travel.
+There are statues and stamps honoring Laika’s ultimate sacrifice to the future of space travel.
 Guess the very fact that schools still talk of her, and students love her remains her everlasting legacy.
 Up with the stars, the little good girl, resting in peace.

 Connect with Dog with Blog on Facebook Twitter Instagram